obianalysts-umich/Unplanned-Cesarean-for-Abnormal-or-Indeterminate-Fetal-Heart-Tracing-Varies-Significantly-by-Race-Et/README.md

 ## Background

 This is the repository housing all analytics for the manuscript currently titled "Association Between Race-Ethnicity and Unplanned Cesarean for Non-Reassuring Fetal Status."
+Authors are Elizabeth Langen, Althea Bourdeau, Jessi Ems, and Lisa Kane Low.

 There is little history for this repository as the code was copied from a private parent repo in order to be made publicly available.